Leadership

 His decorations include the Defense Meritorious Service Medal, Meritorious Service Medal (two awards), Joint Commendation Service Award (two awards), Navy and Marine Corps Commendation Medal (four awards), Navy and Marine Corps Achievement Medal (two awards), National Defense (two awards), Surface Warfare Supply Corps Officer (SWSCO) pin, and various unit and service awards.

-His personal awards include the Meritorious Service Medical, the Navy and Marine Corps Commendation Medals (three awards), the Navy and Marine Corps Achievement Medal, and various unit, service, and campaign awards.
+Captain Frank is a Diplomate of the American Board of Foot and Ankle Surgeons and a member of the American Podiatric Medical Association.
+His awards include Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (three awards), Air and Space Commendation Medal, Navy and Marine Corps Achievement Medal, and various other personal and unit awards.

 Jason L. Marnne'